imagej/imagej.github.io/pages/SciJava_Common.md

 ## Modules

-Each module known to the system (via the {% capture includecontent %}
-package = org/scijava/module | class = ModuleService {% endcapture %}

-{% include javadoc content=includecontent %}

-`can have a menuPath that says where it should live (by default) in the menu.
-It also has a menuRoot that says in `*`which`*` menu it should live, with the default being the APPLICATION_MENU_ROOT, indicating the main application menu structure.`
+Each module known to the system (via the {% include javadoc package='org/scijava/module' class='ModuleService' %} can have a `menuPath` that says where it should live (by default) in the menu.
+It also has a `menuRoot` that says in *which* menu it should live, with the default being the `APPLICATION_MENU_ROOT`, indicating the main application menu structure.

 ## MenuService

-The {% capture includecontent %} package = org/scijava/menu | class =
-MenuService {% endcapture %}

-{% include javadoc content=includecontent %}

-`takes care of constructing `

-{% capture includecontent %} package = org/scijava/menu | class =
-ShadowMenu {% endcapture %}

-{% include javadoc content=includecontent %}
+The {% include javadoc package='org/scijava/menu' class='MenuService' %}

-`tree structures for all available modules in the system, using their menuPath and menuRoot values.
+takes care of constructing {% include javadoc package='org/scijava/menu' class='ShadowMenu' %} tree structures for all available modules in the system, using their `menuPath` and `menuRoot` values.
 These tree structures are UI-agnostic.
-There is one ShadowMenu per menuRoot, which can be requested at will from the MenuService.`
+There is one `ShadowMenu` per `menuRoot`, which can be requested at will from the `MenuService`.

 ## User interfaces

-The {% capture includecontent %} package = org/scijava/ui | class =
-UIService {% endcapture %}

-{% include javadoc content=includecontent %}
+The {% include javadoc package='org/scijava/ui' class='UIService' %}

-`then takes care of constructing an actual UI-specific menu bar (or whatever UI components and/or widgets it wants) from the available ShadowMenus.
-There is a type hierarchy beneath the `
+then takes care of constructing an actual UI-specific menu bar (or whatever UI components and/or widgets it wants) from the available `ShadowMenu`s.
+There is a type hierarchy beneath the {% include javadoc package='org/scijava/menu' class='MenuCreator' %} interface intended for this purpose; for example, the {% include javadoc package='org/scijava/ui/swing/menu' class='SwingJMenuBarCreator' %}

-{% capture includecontent %} package = org/scijava/menu | class =
-MenuCreator {% endcapture %}

-{% include javadoc content=includecontent %}

-`interface intended for this purpose; for example, the `

-{% capture includecontent %} package = org/scijava/ui/swing/menu | class
-= SwingJMenuBarCreator {% endcapture %}

-{% include javadoc content=includecontent %}

-`implements MenuCreator to create and maintain a Swing `
+implements `MenuCreator` to create and maintain a Swing {% include javadoc project='Java' package='javax/swing' class='JMenuBar' %} that

-{% capture includecontent %} project = Java | package = javax/swing |
-class = JMenuBar {% endcapture %}

-{% include javadoc content=includecontent %}

-`that reflects the state of a particular ShadowMenu.`
+reflects the state of a particular `ShadowMenu`.

 ## How changes propagate

-When modules are added, removed or changed (via {% capture includecontent %} package = org/scijava/module/event | class =
+When modules are added, removed or changed (via {% include javadoc package='org/scijava/module/event' class='ModulesAddedEvent' %}, {%
-ModulesAddedEvent {% endcapture %}

-{% include javadoc content=includecontent %} , {% capture includecontent
-%} package = org/scijava/module/event | class = ModulesRemovedEvent {%
-endcapture %}

-{% include javadoc content=includecontent %} , {% capture includecontent
+include javadoc package='org/scijava/module/event'
-%} package = org/scijava/module/event | class = ModulesUpdatedEvent {%
-endcapture %}

-{% include javadoc content=includecontent %} ), the `MenuService`
+class='ModulesRemovedEvent' %}, {% include javadoc
+package='org/scijava/module/event' class='ModulesUpdatedEvent' %}), the
-listens and updates the associated `ShadowMenu`(s) accordingly.
-It notifies interested parties that it has done so by firing a corresponding event: {% capture includecontent %} package = org/scijava/menu/event | class = MenusAddedEvent {% endcapture %}

-{% include javadoc content=includecontent %} , {% capture includecontent
+`MenuService` listens and updates the associated `ShadowMenu`(s) accordingly.
+It notifies interested parties that it has done so by firing a corresponding event: {% include javadoc package='org/scijava/menu/event' class='MenusAddedEvent' %}, {% include javadoc package='org/scijava/menu/event' class='MenusRemovedEvent' %}, or {% include javadoc package='org/scijava/menu/event' class='MenusUpdatedEvent' %}.
-%} package = org/scijava/menu/event | class = MenusRemovedEvent {%
-endcapture %}

-{% include javadoc content=includecontent %} , or {% capture
-includecontent %} package = org/scijava/menu/event | class =
-MenusUpdatedEvent {% endcapture %}

-{% include javadoc content=includecontent %} .

 # API Version History